bh90210/gohealthcheckz/README.md

 # healthz

-A tiny & extremely simple to use library for Kubernetes liveness/readiness/termination checks.
+A tiny & extremely simple to use package for Kubernetes liveness/readiness/termination checks.

 # Use